renuo/rails-offline-talk/slides.md

 # Problems and Solutions

-Based on the offline requirements for Vogelhüsli.
+Based on the offline requirements for Vogelhüsli

 1. Caching already-visited views
 1. Preloading of views
 1. Offline form submission
 1. Synchronizing progress when back online
 1. Capybara testing

+**Tradeoffs**

+- Offline tasks are shown on one view only
+- Manual synchronization
+- Works best with WiFi turned off

 ::right::